 She conducts design appraisals and access audits of commercial, non-commercial and listed buildings.
 Jean has led several research projects, including access to further education premises, sensory access in higher education, and has conducted her own research into assisted evacuation via stairways, which she teaches in the IOSH Fire Safety and Disability course at CAE.

-As CPD officer of the London Region of the Access Association for many years, Jean has developed and regularly teaches another IOSH (Institute of Occupational Safety and Health) accredited course in addition to a number of CPD workshops pertaining to inclusive design.
+As CPD officer of the London Region of the Access Association for many years, Jean has developed and regularly teaches another IOSH (Institute of Occupational Safety and Health) licensed course in addition to a number of CPD workshops pertaining to inclusive design.

 Jean is a Chartered Surveyor by background, has an MSc in Facility & Environment Management (UCL) and a degree in Inclusive Environments (Reading University).
 She is active on both the BSI B/559 and BS 8300 committees concerning “Access to Buildings.”

-Michelle Horn, Accessible Housing and Inclusive Environments Specialist
+Michelle Horn, Inclusive Environments Specialist

 Michelle brings over 15 years’ experience in inclusive design, including practical planning in housing, listed building, commercial building, hospital and student housing projects.
 Having previously worked in Local Authority Building Control and a number of regeneration schemes, she has expertise in technical legislation and access standards.